 Composting is one of the most important things you can do for your garden, and it’s easy to do in your own backyard.
 Simply put, you are improving soil health, reducing waste, and helping to keep nutrients cycling back into the earth.
 So what are you waiting for?
 Start composting today!

 Not convinced?
 Great reasons to compost at home

-Composting saves you money on transports and at the same time reduces the amount of garden and yard waste that would otherwise end up at recycling centres or even worse in landfills.
+Composting saves you money on transport and at the same time reduces the amount of garden and yard waste that would otherwise end up at recycling centers or even worse in landfills.

-And if this is not enough, composting is really convenient.
-With a compost you always have a place for grass clippings, fallen leaves, pine needles and other garden refuse.
-And all of a sudden kitchen waste like vegetable peels, coffee grounds, tea bags and eggshells serve a purpose other than just filing up your rubbish bin.
+And if this is not enough, composting is convenient.
+With compost, you always have a place for grass clippings, fallen leaves, pine needles, and other garden refuse.
+And all of a sudden kitchen waste like vegetable peels, coffee grounds, tea bags, and eggshells serve a purpose other than just filing up your rubbish bin.